Appearance

 "It is the smoking gun that has completely obliterated my testimony of Joseph Smith and his claims."[1]

-The argument: Joseph Smith said he translated the Book of Abraham from Egyptian papyri.
+The argument is straightforward.
+Joseph said he translated the Book of Abraham from Egyptian papyri.
 We now have some of those papyri.
-Egyptologists say they're ordinary funerary documents — a Breathing Permit for a man named Hor.
-Therefore Joseph fabricated the whole thing.
+Egyptologists identify them as ordinary funerary documents — a Breathing Permit for a man named Hor.

 The answer: roughly 2.5%.